Get

 Feed Them a Healthy Diet

 Runny poops are more likely to get caught in the hair on your cat’s bottom and become a hassle to clean.
-Your cat’s diet can influence their poops, so they should be eating foods that do not upset their stomach or contribute to their loose stools.
-However, cats can experience runny poop for several other reasons.
-It’s a good idea to consult with a veterinarian if your long-haired cat has runny poop.
+Your cat’s diet and gastrointestinal health can influence their poops.
+It’s essential to consult with a veterinarian if your long-haired cat has runny poop.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!